Understanding Variables in Atoms

 - Always available throughout your flow

-Variable | Format | Description |
+| Variable | Format | Description |

-Call ID | {{call_id}} | Unique identifier for the current call |
+| Call ID | {{call_id}} | Unique identifier for the current call |

-Agent Number | {{agent_number}} | Phone number of your agent |
+| Agent Number | {{agent_number}} | Phone number of your agent |

-User Number | {{user_number}} | Phone number of the user |
+| User Number | {{user_number}} | Phone number of the user |

-Current Date | {{current_date}} | Current date in readable format |
+| Current Date | {{current_date}} | Current date in readable format |

-Current Time | {{current_time}} | Current time in readable format |
+| Current Time | {{current_time}} | Current time in readable format |

-Current Day | {{current_day}} | Current day of the week |
+| Current Day | {{current_day}} | Current day of the week |

 2. User Input Variables

-When a user says, “My name is Sarah,” the agent can automatically store “Sarah” in a customer_name
+These are created dynamically when your AI agent extracts information from user responses.
+Example: When a user says, “My name is Sarah,” the agent can automatically store “Sarah” in acustomer_name variable.

 3. Audience Variables

 Audience variables are created automatically from the columns in your uploaded Audience CSV file.
 Each column header in your CSV becomes a variable name that’s accessible throughout your workflow.
+How Audience Variables Work:- You upload a CSV file to create an audience in Atoms

 - Each column header in your CSV is transformed into a variable